Introduction

 - Code B: Uncollected Medicare tax on tips.

-- Code C: Taxable cost of group-term life insurance over $50,000.
+- Code C: Taxable cost of group-term life insurance.

-The impact of these regulations on your taxable income can be pretty significant.
+The impact of these regulations on your tax liability can be pretty significant.
 For instance, contributions reported under Code D can actually reduce your taxable income, while amounts under Code C might increase it.
 It's a bit of a balancing act!
 Misunderstanding these symbols has led to tax adjustments that have cut refunds by hundreds of dollars—yikes!
 Almost half of employers (44%) say compensation is their biggest HR headache for 2025, so it’s clear that managing these regulations accurately is super important.

 Identify Common Errors in Reporting Box 12 Codes